 While ad blockers remain highly effective within browsers, advertisements and trackers remain largely intact outside, whether it is computers, phones, televisions and other connected objects.

 Pi-hole is an application that allows you to block ads and trackers by acting directly at the DNS resolution level.
 In general, it provides relatively comprehensive information on a large number of connections that pass through your network.

 Combined with PiVPN, it becomes possible to use Pi-hole when roaming, from your phone or on a public network, while encrypting all your connections.

 Installation of Pi-hole

 This article assumes that you have a Raspberry Pi ready to use!
-If not, you can take a look at how to install Raspbian ou Archlinux on your Raspberry Pi.
+If not, you can take a look on the following articles:

 It is also important that your router assigns a fixed IP address to the Raspberry Pi, so that it can be declared as a DNS host from your devices.